LimePoint/opschain/docs/getting_started/developer.md

 - you have installed OpsChain and that it is running.
 See the [getting started installation guide](installation.md) for more details
 - you have the [OpsChain commands available on your path](installation.md#add-the-opschain-commands-to-the-path)
+- you have performed the [Docker Hub login step](installation.md#configure-docker-hub-access-optional) from the getting started installation guide

 ### Create a Git repository